Chamal1120/chace/README.md

 1. Parses the source code using Tree-sitter
 2. Locates empty functions at the cursor
-3. Sends function signatures to the configured LLM backend
+3. Sends function declerations to the configured LLM backend
 4. Returns the generated function body with precise byte offsets

 ### Supported LLM Backends